sriramcse93/Anakage_Ticket_Raise_Demo/data/nlu.md

 - To clear the temp files from system
 - To clear the user temp files
 - Delete the user temp files

+## intent:Temp_file_C
+- Clean Temporary Files from C drive
+- Delete Temporary file from C drive
+- From C drive delete all temporary file
+- Need to delete temp files
+- Remove all temp file

+## intent:java_solution
+- Getting error in java installation
+- How to solve the java installation failure
+- Steps to solve the java issue

 ## intent: outlook_category
 - error in outlook category